canonical/phone-docs/en/scopes/index.md

 ## How it works

-  * Scopes are a point of entry into the Ubuntu ecosystem for all kinds of developers: the API is availaible in JavaScript, C++ and Go.
+  * Scopes are a point of entry into the Ubuntu ecosystem for all kinds of developers: the API is available in JavaScript, C++ and Go.
   * Using keywords, scopes can be aggregated into more general scopes, called Aggregation Scopes: your content is visible in context of what the user is actively looking for.
-  * Scopes work with a simple client-server model, where a locally running server mediates data exchange between your content and user requests, keeping every scopes confined and independant from each other.
+  * Scopes work with a simple client-server model, where a locally running server mediates data exchange between your content and user requests, keeping every scopes confined and independent from each other.

 ### There are two types of scopes: